mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/conversation.md

 4. Click on `Import skill`
 5. Click on `choose JSON file`
 6. Select the file and click on `import`
-7. When the import is done, click on the 3 vertical dots, click on `Settings` and select API details.
+7. When the import is done, click on the 3 vertical dots in the dialog box (in our case the car dashboard dialog) do not use the top right 3 vertical dots, click on `Settings` and select API details.
 8. You need the assistant Id, this is needed to connect your application to the right skill (conversation)